tue-robotics/ed/README.md

 ### Visualizing models

 We already know that we can visualize the world model by adding a certain plugin to the configuration file, running ED, running some proxy program and starting RViz.
-But it takes a lot of time starting and restarting these programs if are working on a model.
-Fortunately there is a faster way to visualize models.
+But it takes a lot of time starting and restarting these programs if we are working on a model.
+Fortunately, there is a faster way to visualize models.
 Try:

     rosrun ed ed_view_model --model table